Phasedlogix/vue-novnc/README.md

 ### Option 1 - UMD

-Open `demo/umd/index.html`.
+After running `npm install`, Open `demo/umd/index.html`.
 This file pulls Vue from a CDN and renders the vue-novnc component in `dist/vue-novnc.min.js`.

 ### Option 2 - ES6